 - Do the daily optimization and monitor statistics in several platforms

 The alternative is to partner up with yield optimization specialists, such as iPROM.
 In our case, we do all the heavy lifting for you.
 We have our own proprietary header bidding technology that can be implemented in minutes.
 We already have relationships with hundreds of programmatic platforms.
 Our processes are optimized, so you only send one additional invoice at the end of the month, and everything else is handled by us.
 You can of course monitor your daily earnings and happening on our platform.

-If you’re interested in more information, you can talk to one of our yield optimization consultants or find additional details in the presentation below:
+If you’re interested in more information, you can talk to one of our yield optimization consultants:

 BOOK A MEETING WITH OUR YIELD EXPERT